The Amplituhedron BCFW Triangulation: Twistors and Functionaries

-We mainly use this lemma and similar ones in order to keep track of the signs of functionaries under the matrix operations.
-We first define an abbreviated notation for a functionary having a fixed sign at a point, and then state an immediate corollary of Lemma~\ref{lem:effect of pre twistor} as another lemma.
+This lemma and similar ones are used to track the signs of functionaries under the matrix operations.
+We first define an abbreviated notation for a functionary having a fixed sign at a point.